kubernetes-sigs/aws-load-balancer-controller/docs/ingress-resources.md

 - **ignore-host-header**: Creates routing rules without [Host Header Checks](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-listeners.html#host-conditions).

 - **ip-address-type**: The IP address type thats used to either route IPv4 traffic only or to route both IPv4 and IPv6 traffic.
 Can be either `dualstack` or `ipv4`.
 When omitted `ipv4` is used.

+- **ssl-policy**: Defines the [Security Policy](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) that should be assigned to the ALB, allowing you to control the protocol and ciphers.